-CSIS 200 INTRODUCTION TO COMPUTERS & PROGRAMMING
+CSIS 200 INTRODUCTION TO COMPUTERS AND PROGRAMMING

 This course provides students with a foundation of computing and algorithmic principles.
 It is intended to establish concrete skills in the constructs and algorithmic methods as an essential part of the software development process.
 Teaching is carried out by way of a lecture-and-homework agenda that emphasizes the design, construction, and analysis of algorithms, coupled to a lab-and-project agenda focused on the application of those principles in the use of software packages.
-Lecture-and-homework topics include: pseudo-language. algorithms, programming life cycle, procedural programming versus object-oriented programming, abstraction, objects and classes, decision constructs and repetition structures.
-Co-requisite: CSIS 285.
+Lecture-and-homework topics include: pseudo-language, algorithms, programming life cycle, decision constructs, repetition structures, methods, and arrays.
+The course comprises mandatory laboratory components where the introduced concepts are strengthened and emphasized through hands-on practical weekly experiments.